 I’m a pretty practical and realistic person, and while I do have personal goals, I know my limits.
-I know that setting a goal to read the entire Bible in a whole year, lose XX lbs, or run a marathon with no experience is setting myself up for failure.
+I know that setting a goal to read the entire Bible in a whole year, lose XX lbs, turn digital, or run a marathon with no experience is setting myself up for failure.

 I’m not saying that these things are impossible or unattainable, and I do think it’s important to dream big.
 But I also know what I want in life and how hard it can be to fall short of my goals.

 I realize how negative all of that sounds, and I don’t mean for it to.
 But I think we often get nostalgic and unrealistic at the end of the year.
 We start thinking about all of the ways we’ve failed in the last year, and we decide to completely transform ourselves within the next year.
 And when it doesn’t happen, we beat ourselves up.

 If New Year’s resolutions work for you, that’s awesome; keep up the good work!

 But if you’re like me and you yearn to break loose from the constraints you feel every January, I have a better idea for you:

 When I first heard this idea, I honestly thought it was kind of cheesy.
 How is a word supposed to replace goals?
 How does using words like gratitude, achieve, simplify, consistency, lead, or sparkle have any effect on your year?

 It’s really all about mindset.

 Choosing a word of the year isn’t about doing a specific set of goals or actions, but rather about framing your year through the lens of your word.
 When you choose a word, you’re creating a guideline for how your year will look.
 That word becomes a banner that hangs over your decisions, your actions, and your relationships (if applicable).